 Located in Bensonhurst

-While not technically an off-leash dog park, Seth Low Playground at West 12th Street and Avenue P is a little known spot for families and workers in the neighborhood.
-An official off-leash area designated by the City of New York you are expected to have on you a copy of your dogs rabies shots and license.
+While not technically an off-leash dog park, Seth Low Playground at West 12th Street and Avenue P is a little known spot for dog owners in the neighborhood.
 A triangle bordered by Foster Avenue and East 89th Street, this space is like many small parks made from intersections of the original grid plan for the city.

 8. Brower Park